nirmitsakre/AccuracyTest-FeatureImportance_ML/README.md

 2.1. x-position high feature importance: Based on collision speed and cloud size, the x-position can be highly
                                          simulation model dependent.

-2.2. y-velocity high feature importance: Since we expect no specific prefect o y-velocity value due to
+2.2. y-velocity high feature importance: We expect no specific preffered y-velocity value due to
-                                        near symmetry of our collision along y = 0 plane
+                                        near symmetry of all our 5 collision models along y = 0 plane